Decision Guide

 Before spending any money or signing anything, answer four questions about your specific contract:

 Once you have answered those questions, the decision tree is fairly clean.
-Paid off and fees current: call Westgate owner services first, then try resale.
+Paid off and fees current: go straight to resale, since Westgate has no brand-direct buyback to fall back on.
 Still carrying a mortgage: the loan servicer (often a third party, not Westgate directly) is part of the equation, and a legitimate exit attorney is usually necessary.
 Delinquent and cannot catch up: consult a consumer attorney before paying any exit company.

 For comparison, owners at other brands with stronger resale markets have more straightforward paths.
 Hilton Grand Vacations runs a formal deed-back program with published criteria.
 Diamond Resorts (now part of Hilton) has its own owner relief process.
 WorldMark by Wyndham credits trade more actively on the secondary market.
 None of those facts help you directly if you own Westgate, but they are useful context if you are comparing your situation to a friend or family member in a different system.

-The bottom line for Westgate owners in 2026 is this: a legitimate, fee-free or low-cost exit exists for owners who qualify for the developer deed-back.
-A low-dollar resale exit exists for paid-off contracts if you are patient.
+The bottom line for Westgate owners in 2026 is this: there is no brand-direct deed-back to fall back on, so a low-dollar resale exit is the realistic free-or-cheap path for paid-off contracts if you are patient.
 Anything that promises a fast, painless, cash-positive exit for a large upfront fee is almost certainly not what it claims to be.
 Take the time to understand exactly what your contract is worth before signing anything.